 After a while turn right in to Hamsey Road and follow it all the way to a level crossing.
 Looking left you will see Sharpthorne Tunnel.
 Another great place to watch steam trains trundling past!
 If you stand in the right place you can see all the way through the tunnel.

-Go over the level crossing and keep straight on following the public bridleway along Bluebell Lane passing houses on your left.
+After passing through the final gate at the level crossing a go straight on, following the track up along Bluebell Lane.
 At the end of the lane continue uphill along a path that skirts along a fence.
 Halfway up the hill is another footpath sign.
 Keep going uphill until you reach a road.
 As you regain your breath, you will see the The Fox pub to your left.
 Cross the road and take a footpath on the right that returns you to the car park.